wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ## External Encryption Key

 The `PowerAuthSDK` allows you to specify an external encryption key (called EEK in our terminology) that can additionally protect the knowledge and the biometry factor keys.
-This feature is typically used to create a chain of activations where one instance of `PowerAuthSDK` is primary and unlock acess to all secondary activations.
+This feature is typically used to create a chain of activations where one instance of `PowerAuthSDK` is primary and unlocks access to all secondary activations.

 The external encryption key has to be set before the activation is created, or can be added later.
-The internal state of `PowerAuthSDK` contains an information that the factor keys are protected with EEK, so EEK must be known in the time of PowerAuth signature is calculated.
-You have basically three options how to configure the key:
+The internal state of `PowerAuthSDK` contains information that the factor keys are protected with EEK, so EEK must be known at the time of PowerAuth signature is calculated.
+You have three options on how to configure the key:

-1. Assign EEK into `PowerAuthConfiguration.Builder` in the time of `PowerAuthSDK` object creation.
+1. Assign EEK into `PowerAuthConfiguration.Builder` at the time of `PowerAuthSDK` object creation.
-   - This is the most convenient way of using EEK, but the key must be known in the time of `PowerAuthSDK` instantiation.
+   - This is the most convenient way of using EEK, but the key must be known at the time of `PowerAuthSDK` instantiation.
-   - Once the `PowerAuthSDK` instance create a new activation, then the factor keys will be automatically protected with EEK.
+   - Once the `PowerAuthSDK` instance creates a new activation, then the factor keys will be automatically protected with EEK.

 2. Use `PowerAuthSDK.setExternalEncryptionKey()` to set EEK after the `PowerAuthSDK` instance is created.
-   - This is useful in case that EEK is not known during the `PowerAuthSDK` instance creation.
+   - This is useful in case EEK is not known during the `PowerAuthSDK` instance creation.
-   - You can set the key in any `PowerAuthSDK` state, but be aware that the method will fail in case that the instance has a valid activation that doesn't use EEK.
+   - You can set the key in any `PowerAuthSDK` state, but be aware that the method will fail in case the instance has a valid activation that doesn't use EEK.
-   - It's safe to set the same EEK for multiple times.
+   - It's safe to set the same EEK multiple times.

 3. Use `PowerAuthSDK.addExternalEncryptionKey()` to add EEK and protect the factor keys in case that `PowerAuthSDK` has already a valid activation.
-   - This method is useful in case that `PowerAuthSDK` already has a valid activation, but it doesn't use EEK yet.
+   - This method is useful in case `PowerAuthSDK` already has a valid activation, but it doesn't use EEK yet.
-   - The method automatically add EEK into the internal configuration structure, but be aware, that all future `PowerAuthSDK` usages (e.g. after app restart) require to set EEK by configuration, or by `setExternalEncryptionKey()` method.
+   - The method automatically adds EEK into the internal configuration structure, but be aware, that all future `PowerAuthSDK` usages (e.g. after app restart) require to set EEK by configuration, or by the `setExternalEncryptionKey()` method.

-You can remove EEK from an existing activation, if the key is no longer required.
+You can remove EEK from an existing activation if the key is no longer required.
 To do this, use `PowerAuthSDK.removeExternalEncryptionKey()` method.
-Be aware, that EEK must be set by configuration, or by `setExternalEncryptionKey()` method before you call remove.
-You can also use `PowerAuthSDK.hasExternalEncryptionKey()` function to test whether the key is already set and in use.
+Be aware, that EEK must be set by configuration, or by the `setExternalEncryptionKey()` method before you call the remove method.
+You can also use the `PowerAuthSDK.hasExternalEncryptionKey()` function to test whether the key is already set and in use.

 ## Common SDK Tasks